-Are you a small-scale aquaculture producer that wants to access inputs, improve production and connect successfully with more remunerative markets by means of collective actions?
+Are you working with small-scale aquaculture producers who want to access inputs, improve production and connect successfully with more remunerative markets by means of collective actions?
 This course focuses on empowerment and professionalization of fish farmers’ business organisations, with responsible and inclusive growth of the aquaculture sector as main objective.

 What will you learn?